-In July 2010, the Dodd-Frank Wall Street Reform and Protection Act (Dodd-Frank) created the CFTC Whistleblower Reward Program.
-It provides whistleblowers with a strong monetary incentive, as well as anti-retaliation protections, for reporting wrongdoing to the CFTC.
+The CFTC Whistleblower Reward Program provides whistleblowers with a strong monetary incentive, as well as anti-retaliation protections, for reporting wrongdoing to the CFTC.
 This includes violations or fraud in connection with:

 - Commodity futures;

-Under the program, the CFTC will issue rewards to whistleblowers who provide original information that leads to CFTC enforcement actions with total civil penalties in excess of $1 million.
-A whistleblower may receive a reward of between 10-30 percent of the total sanctions imposed.
-In April 2016, a whistleblower received a reward of more than $10 million for providing the CFTC with key original information that led to a successful enforcement action.
+Under the CFTC Whistleblower Reward Program, the CFTC will issue rewards to whistleblowers who provide original information that leads to CFTC enforcement actions with total civil penalties in excess of $1 million (see how the CFTC calculates monetary sanctions).
+A whistleblower may receive an award of between 10% and 30% of the total monetary sanctions collected.

 Anonymous Whistleblowing to the CFTC